Drug information provided by: Merative, Micromedex®

 This medicine is sometimes given together with other medicines to treat ulcers.
 Be sure you understand about the risks and proper use of any other medicine your doctor gives you together with omeprazole and sodium bicarbonate combination.

-Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after receiving this medicine.
-These could be symptoms of acute interstitial nephritis.
+Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after receiving this medicine.
+These could be symptoms of acute tubulointerstitial nephritis.

 Taking this medicine for a long time may make it harder for your body to absorb vitamin B12.
 Tell your doctor if you have concerns about vitamin B12 deficiency.

 This medicine may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely are 50 years of age and older, if you receive high doses of this medicine or use it for one year or more.

 This medicine may cause hypomagnesemia (low magnesium in the blood).
 This is more likely to occur if you are taking this medicine for more than one year, or if you are taking this medicine together with digoxin (Lanoxin®) or certain diuretics or "water pills".
 Check with your doctor right away if you have convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.